echenim/swordfish/README.md

-# swordfish file downloader
+# swordfish file download manager
-private tool for downloading file form the blue
+private tool for downloading file from the blue